SIGNIFOR LAR (pasireotide) for injectable suspension Signifor

 ¶In a prospective, multicenter, randomized, parallel-group, phase 3 study in patients who were inadequately controlled with and switched from a first-generation SSA.23

-Adverse events documented in patients inadequately controlled on a first-generation SSA
+Adverse events documented in patients (≥10%) previously treated with other SSA

 Adverse reactions chart Adverse reactions chart